 One of the reasons why some people don’t love their birthday is that they are stuck doing activities someone else, such as their partner, friends, or parents, wants them to do.

-But it is YOUR birthday; you should have a say on how you celebrate it.
+But it is YOUR birthday; you should have a say about how you celebrate it.
 Don’t want to have a party?
 Don’t throw or attend one.

 If you wish to enjoy your next birthday, you should spend the special day doing something that brings you joy.
 You could throw a party, go out, do a hobby, sleep, travel, plan a staycation, go to church, read, watch TV, work, etc.